 Finally, you will be able to find the repeated cells by using IF and COUNTIF functions.

-Read More: How to Repeat Cell Values in Excel (6 Quick Methods)
+Read More: How to Filter Duplicates in Excel

 3. Implementing Excel TEXTJOIN Function for Repeated Cells of Rows